 The Funnel Framework: How to Determine Your Content Strategy

 We can only go into this in so much detail in a blog post.
-We go into frameworks in much more depth in our course (you can join our email list to know when it launches), but here’s the simple marketing framework we use for ourselves and our clients in relation to content:
+We go into frameworks in much more depth in our content marketing course and community, but here’s the simple marketing framework we use for ourselves and our clients in relation to content:

 Top of the Funnel